might-and-magic/mmcheat/README.md

 Right-click on the map image to save it as a BMP/SVG file or view image information.
 Outdoor maps are saved as BMP files, while indoor maps can be saved as either SVG or BMP files.
 The "image info" window displays the file name, width, height, map coordinate (X, Y) range, and map size.

+#### Hidden feature: Batch save all maps

 ![Map Tab (Save Image)](intro_imgs/1.3.png)

-**Hidden feature: Batch save all maps.** To save all maps at once, select any _NWC_ dungeon map (one NWC map exists in each of MM6, 7, and 8, MMMerge has all three NWC maps), right-click and choose save image, then type one of the following as the filename:
+To save all maps at once, select any _NWC_ dungeon map (one NWC map exists in each of MM6, 7, and 8, MMMerge has all three NWC maps), right-click and choose save image, then type one of the following as the filename:

 - `@allindoorsvg` - Save all indoor maps as SVG files
 - `@allindoorbmp` - Save all indoor maps as BMP files